 The Municipality of Dysart et al is reviewing and proposing updates to the shoreline protection policies of the Municipal Official Plan and Zoning By-law.
 The intent is to permit one building near the shoreline of a waterbody.
 As part of this process, Council is conducting an enhanced public consultation process to gather feedback that will inform their decision.
-This process includes a survey and a public open house.

 How does the Dysart et al Official Plan Protect our shorelines?